allegro/allegro.tech/_posts/2020-05-09-hexagonal-architecture-by-example.md

 }
 ```

-Domain logic responsible for sending data to external systems, as a side-effect of article creation and retrieval, has been encapsulated
+Domain logic responsible for sending data to external systems, as a result of article creation and retrieval, has been encapsulated
-in ArticleEventPublisher.
+in ```ArticlePublisher```.

 ```
-public class ArticleEventPublisher {
+public class ArticlePublisher {

     void publishCreationOf(Article article) {
         messageSender.sendMessageForCreated(article);